Filing Student Code of Conduct Charges

 - Names of witnesses and other individuals involved in the incident

 The description of the incident should be brief, precise, specific and chronologically accurate.
-Profanity and/or abusive language should be indicated.
+Profanity and/or abusive language, if germane to the alleged incident, should be indicated.
 Hearsay and opinion are not appropriate inclusions for a report.

 It is also important to note that the burden of proof falls on the complainant or the person bringing the charge against a student.
 In other words, it is the responsibility of the party filing the report to present evidence to substantiate his or her charges that a violation occurred.
 Keep this in mind when writing a report.